nataliatam/summer-reu/README.md

 # summer-reu
-This program takes 3 user inputs: the desrired number of UEs observed, the coordinates of the land we're examining, and the radius of the wireless cells' reach.
+This program (FinalModelDraft.py) takes 3 user inputs: the desired number of UEs observed, the coordinates of the land we're examining, and the radius of the wireless cells' reach.
 The output of the program is a suggested list of where to place cells to ensure coverage for each UE while also creating